karioczi/cafe_api/README.md

 # Cafe API

-Проект REST API для кафе: пользователи, продукты и заказы. Реализован на Django, PostgreSQL, Docker.
+REST API project for a café: users, products, and orders.
+Implemented using Django, PostgreSQL, and Docker.

-## Стек
+## Tech Stack

 - Python 3.11
 - Django 5.2